-If you like Latin American or Mexican dishes, choose to Woburn or Longleat which features a Las Iguanas.
+If you like Latin American or Mexican dishes, choose Woburn or Longleat, which features Las Iguanas.
 All resorts feature the Rajinda Pradesh restaurants offering contemporary Eastern-inspired dishes.

 But, let’s not forget you’re in a resort, so inflated resort prices apply.
 You might find yourself paying 40% more for the same meal as you might get in your home town, if not more, so if you are looking for a cheap Center Parks holiday, it is wise to self cater.

 One of the most wonderful things for parents about a stay at Center Parcs is the fact the there are numerous indoor and outdoor play areas throughout each resort which are all set adjacent to restaurants and bars.
 All the resorts have numerous play areas, including outdoor and soft play.
 Woburn Forest Bedfordshire features the largest Subtropical Swimming Paradise with excellent pools for toddlers and a pirate ship to explore for younger children.